elgerlambert/redux-localstorage/README.md

   del: function(key, callback) {}
 };
 ```
 A number of [adapters](#adapters) are provided to wrap existing storage API's so that they conform to these requirements.
-But like I said, you can create your own storage object and point these methods to any endpoint you like!
+But you could create your own storage object and point these methods to any endpoint you like!

 ### adapters
-Redux-localstorage currently provides adapters for localStorage, sessionStorage and AsyncStorage.
+Redux-localstorage currently provides adapters for `localStorage`, `sessionStorage` and `AsyncStorage`.
 An adapter creates a thin wrapper that transforms a storage API so that it conforms to the stated requirements.
-The original storage object passed to an adapter can be accessed through `adapted[0]`, this can be useful to access other methods (that aren't exposed by the adapter) in any custom storage enhancer(s) you create.
+The original storage object passed to an adapter can be accessed through `adapted[0]`; this provides you access to all the original storage methods when creating a storage enhancer.

 ```js
 import {compose, createStore} from 'redux';